androiddevnotesforks/resources-of-learning/_cs-software-development-and-engineering.md

 - [Graduated and Incubating Projects - CNCF](https://www.cncf.io/projects/)

+#### K8S Ecosystem

+##### Management Tools

+- **Helm**: The package manager for Kubernetes.
+It uses "Charts" to define, install, and upgrade even complex applications in a reusable, version-controlled way.
+- **Kustomize**: A configuration management tool that allows you to customize raw, template-free YAML files for multiple environments (like staging and production) without altering the original manifests.
+It's often built directly into `kubectl`.

 **Helm**

 >The package manager for Kubernetes.
 Helm is the best way to find, share, and use software built for Kubernetes.